Owner, Impressions Dance Club

 I've been teaching dance since 1993 when, on a dare from a friend, I answered an ad in the paper looking to train dance instructors: no experience required!
 At the time, it was just a whim, but it turned into a passion that I have enjoyed for the past 20+ years.

-After our daughter was born, we returned to the Northwest to be closer to family and opened Impressions Dance Club.
+Shortly after answering that ad, my dance partner and I opened Impressions Dance Club.
 We taught, trained, competed, and performed for several years before settling in Oregon.
-During the next few years, we won numerous teaching awards and studio awards as a competitive dance studio.
-In 2001 we won the Rising Star Rhythm Championship at the Hawaii Star Ball in Honolulu, then we decided we needed (and wanted!) to stay home with our children, Savannah and Jonathan.
+During the next few years, the studio won numerous teaching, and top school awards as a competitive dance studio.
+In 2001 my partner and I won the Rising Star Rhythm Championship at the Hawaii Star Ball in Honolulu, Then I decided it was time to stay home with my children.

-We shifted our focus from competitive dancing to social dance, and focused on couples wanting to have fun learning an activity they can do together forever, and on dance education for school age children.
-In 2002 we started performing at school assemblies and teaching for the DARE Program in Tigard.
-By 2004 we'd held our first school programs and elementary school dance competitions.
-We also began teaching as adjunct instructors for Lewis & Clark College.
-In just those few short years I've had the opportunity to teach thousands of students in the northwest from age 5 to 25 the basics of social dance, along with all the adult classes I've continued to teach.
+I shifted my emphasis from competitive dancing to social dance, and focused on couples wanting to have fun learning an activity they can do together forever, and on dance education for school age children.
+In 2002 I started producing programs for school assemblies and teaching for the DARE Program in Tigard.
+By 2004 I'd held my first elementary school dance program and competition.
+I also began teaching at Lewis & Clark College.
+In just a few short years I've had the opportunity to teach thousands of students in the northwest from age 5 to 25 the basics of social dance, along with all the adult classes I've continued to teach.

 American Style Dance is reminiscent of the days of Fred Astaire and Ginger Rogers.
 The open style of the movement allows partners to separate and then return to the closed dance position.

-We enjoy the freedom of movement American Style Dance allows and have fun putting our own personality into every dance.
-It is our goal to help our students learn to do the same so they too can enjoy dancing as much as we do.
+I enjoy the freedom of movement American Style Dance allows and have fun putting my own personality into every dance.
+It is my goal to help my students learn to do the same so they too can enjoy dancing as much as I do.